EleonorK/ESILV-S9-IPYNB-PROJET-NLP/README.md

 ## Project Overview
 This project aims to develop an information retrieval system that outperforms BM25 on the NFCorpus, a complex medical corpus.
 The system utilizes pre-treatment, vocabulary manipulation, word2vec embeddings, and BERT model embeddings for document and query understanding.
 Performance is evaluated using the ndcg@5 metric against a BM25 baseline.

+This project was developed in collaboration with [Khadija Mokhtari](https://github.com/Khadija-Mokhtari), as part of a team effort.

 ## Setup Instructions

 1. **Environment Setup**: Ensure you have Python 3.6+ installed.
 Create a virtual environment and activate it: